 1904.
-The bringing of an action shall interrupt the prescription of all of the obligation rights, even though the action might have been first been brought regarding a specific part of such rights.
+The bringing of an action shall interrupt the prescription of all of the obligation rights, even though the action might have been first brought regarding a specific part of such rights.

 1905.
-A reminder to the debtor shall interrupt the prescriptive period.
+A reminder to the debtor shall interrupt the prescription.